Celebrate 710 with us this Friday from 4–7 PM! | Big Belly BBQ at Glendale | Maiz Gorditas and Tacos at Rino |

 FAQ

-Medical marijuana
+Medical Marijuana

 • According to Amendment 20 (of November 2000), the State Constitution allows the marijuana use for patients with written medical consent.
 This law allows patients to possess up to 2 ounces of medical marijuana or cultivate up to 6 cannabis plants.

-In some circumstances medical patients have possessed more than the 2 ounces.
+In some circumstances, medical patients have possessed more than the 2 ounces.
 A doctor can make a recommendation to the state to allow you to possess more medicine and to cultivate more plants.
 This can vary depending on the kind of condition you have as a patient.
 However, the state law doesn’t protect your rights under such circumstances.

-• Under the Colorado State law, the use and possession of medical marijuana is permitted for patients with the following conditions:
+• Under Colorado State law, the use and possession of medical marijuana is permitted for patients with the following conditions:

 • Cancer